rharmonson/rharmonson.github.io/pages/mydoc/mydoc_centos-7-instguide-pi.md

 ---
 title: CentOS 7 Installation Guide on Raspberry PI
+Published: true
-tags: [linux centos sysadmin]
+tags: [linux centos hardware sysadmin]
 last_updated: April 2, 2017
-keywords: linux centos system administration firewalld NetworkManager iptables raspberry
+keywords: firewalld NetworkManager iptables raspberry
 summary: "The purpose of this article is to describe how to install CentOS 7 on the Raspberry PI 3 B."
 layout: default_toc
 sidebar: